wp-plugins/pinterest-pin-it-button/readme.txt

 **Features**

-* Place button on several pages types: (Home Page, Posts, Pages and Archives)
+* Display button on various page types: (Home Page, Posts, Pages and Archives)
-* Place button above and/or below content
+* Display button above and/or below content
-* Place button inside content with a shortcode
+* Display button inside content with a shortcode

 == Installation ==